Sound Space Musical Terms and Definitions Glossary

 B

-Ballad: A slow, sentimental song often telling a story.
+Ballad: A slow song often telling a story.

 Bass: The lowest part in musical harmony.

-Bar: A segment of time in music defined by a given number of beats.
+Bar: A segment of music containing a fixed number of beats.

 C

-Cadence: A sequence of chords that brings a phrase to an end.
+Cadence: A sequence of chords that ends a phrase.

-Clef: A symbol indicating the pitch of written notes.
+Clef: A symbol indicating the pitch range of written notes.

 D